 Engineering Ceramics in Mining & Mineral Processing

-One enduring pain point, no matter what type of mining operation you are running is unplanned downtime on separation equipment.
-There are many pieces of equipment after the primary crusher that utlize various types of High strength, low alloy steels for wear protection.
-These materials do not stack up to our Engineered Ceramic materials offering perect solutions for various applications that lower the cost per ton.
+One enduring pain point, no matter what type of mining operation you are running is unplanned downtime on processing equipment.
+There are many pieces of equipment downstream after the primary crusher that utilize various types of high-strength, low-alloy steels for wear protection.
+These materials do not stack up to our Engineered Ceramic materials offering perfect solutions for various applications that lower the cost per ton.

 Ground-breaking Engineered Ceramics